brigadecore/brigade/docs/topics/github.md

 ![GitHub Webhook Config](../intro/img/img4.png)

-You may use GitHub's testing page to verify that GitHub can successfully send an event to the Acid gateway.
+You may use GitHub's testing page to verify that GitHub can successfully send an event to the Brigade gateway.

 ## Connecting to Private GitHub Repositories (or Using SSH)

-Sometimes it is better to configure Acid to interact with GitHub via SSH.
+Sometimes it is better to configure Brigade to interact with GitHub via SSH.
 For example, if your repository is private and you don't want to allow anonymous Git clones, you may need to use an SSH GitHub URL.
 To use GitHub with SSH, you will also need to create a Deployment Key.